DataSeer/dataseer-web/README.md

 Application need an instance of mongoDB running on port 27017, with an "app" database, filled with "documents" collection. (conf/conf.json to set complete URL)

-An object of "documents" collection looks like file : resources/documentSample.json
+An object of "documents" collection looks like file : resources/sampleDocument.json

+A set of documents is available at : resources/importMongoDB.json

 ## How it works